-Source: Seahawks are making a serious push at acquiring Jadeveon Clowney
+Source: Seahawks, Texans ‘close’ to completing deal for Jadeveon Clowney

-The Seattle Seahawks may be ready to pull off a major coup on NFL cutdown day, with a league source telling the Seattle Times that the team is in serious talks with the Houston Texans about acquiring defensive end/linebacker Jadeveon Clowney.
+The Seahawks may be ready to pull off a major coup on NFL cutdown day, with a league source telling The Seattle Times that the team is in serious talks with the Houston Texans about acquiring defensive end/linebacker Jadeveon Clowney.

-Several other national media outlets, including the NFL Network and NFL.com, as well as the Houston Chronicle, also reported that Seattle and Houston have had serious talks about Clowney over the past 24 hours or so.
+Several other national media outlets, including the NFL Network and NFL.com, as well as the Houston Chronicle, also reported that Seattle and Houston have had increasing trade discussions about Clowney over the past 24 hours or so.

-A league source confirmed to the Times that the talks have occurred and that the deal “is close” to happening, with talks having progressed far enough that could get done soon pending a physical.
+A league source confirmed to the Times that not only have the talks have occurred but that the deal “is close” to happening, with talks having progressed far enough that it could get done soon pending a physical.

+Jay Glazer of Fox Sports reported later Saturday morning that the two side have agreed on the “parameters” of a deal and that players involved are headed for physicals.

 It’s unclear yet exactly what Seattle would give up.
-Houston has been said wanting offensive line help and the Houston Chronicle reported that the Texans could target center Justin Britt or right tackle Germain Ifedi, as well as draft picks — Seattle has two second-rounders in 2020, its own and another acquired in the Frank Clark trade with Kansas City.
+But the Houston Chronicle reported that Seattle will give up a third-round pick and two players, with two names being rumored as being second-year player Jacob Martin and veteran Barkevious Mingo.
+Each are also rush end/linebacker players.

 Seattle’s pass rush was a question mark in the spring after the trade of Clark, and the Seahawks will also have to play the first six games without tackle Jarran Reed, who was suspended for violating the NFL’s personal conduct policy.